 Second, because most countries that report excess deaths are rich or middle-income, the bulk of the data used to train our model comes from such places.
 The patterns that the model detects in these areas could thus be an inaccurate guide to the dynamics of the pandemic in poor countries.
 A similar caveat applies to our estimates for countries that have suffered lots of excess deaths for reasons other than the pandemic, such as war or natural disasters.”

 We have seen a considerable expansion of excess mortality, especially since the beginning of 2021, that has been driven by developing countries.
-A large gap opened up between estimates of excess mortality and official reports of covid mortality, which in cumulative terms has led to large discrepancies across income groups and at the level of individual countries.
+A large difference opened up between estimates of excess mortality and official reports of covid mortality, which in cumulative terms has led to large discrepancies across income groups and at the level of individual countries.

-In percentage terms, of course, this means that LMICs and LICs, which together represent 52% of the global population, would see the largest boost to officially reported COVID mortality rates if we are interested in capturing the true and total impact of the pandemic.
+In percentage terms, of course, this means that LMICs and LICs, which together represent 52% of the global population, would see the largest boost to officially reported COVID rates if we are interested in capturing the true and total impact of the pandemic.
 This huge relative boost is happening despite the fact that these poorer countries typically have a very young population pyramid.

-In conclusion, we see a huge variation in mortality rates based on officially reported data.
+In conclusion, we see a huge variation in rates based on officially reported data.
 Officially reported data structurally underestimate the true toll of the pandemic.
 The degree to which it has done so – proxied by the gap measures shown in this post – varies as well across countries, but we can with confidence say that the cumulative gap between excess and covid mortality keeps on growing.
 That is because the distance between excess and covid mortality rates is far greater in the developing world – both in absolute terms and, for the poorer countries, in relative terms.